wayneparrott/rclnodejs-cli/README.md

 For more information on using an rclnodejs-cli tool from the `ros2` cli see the references to tool/command user-guides below.

-## Prerequisites
-* ROS2 Foxy or greater installed
-* Node.js version 12 or 13
-* npm or yarn package manager
 ## Usage
 List available commands.
 ```